TechTitans-Academy/Exercises/DockerExercise.md

 # 🐳 Docker Hands-on Exercise.

 I’m sharing Docker exercise for you to practice and strengthen your containerization skills.
 Please go through the steps carefully and try to complete them on over this long weekends!
+Happy Dockering! 🚢

 Feel free to use the docker official links:
 1. https://docs.docker.com/compose/